tech-learning-collective/tech-learning-collective.github.io.onion/README.md

     ```
     techlearningcollectivegithubioonion_ssg_1 exited with code 0
     ```
-    When a computer program exits "with code `0`" (zero), it's telling that it thinks it's done its job successfully.
+    When a computer program exits "with code `0`" (zero), it's telling you that it thinks it's done its job successfully.
 Don't be disappointed if the Onion site doesn't show up exactly right until you see this line appear.
 It can take some time!

 That's it!
 You're running a copy of our public Web site as a Tor Onion site.
 You've just made the Dark Web a little bit bigger, and a little bit queerer. :)